corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 If `collectedCorDapps` is returned as an empty list, this means that the requester was not authorised to collect metering data from any of the requested CorDapps.
 However, if `entries` is returned as an empty list but `collectedCorDapps` is not, this means that the CorDapps contained in `collectedCorDapps` have been collected but no metering data was present during the specified time window.
 {{< /note >}}

-The example below shows how to retrieve metering related to CorDapps with names *myCorDapp1* and *myCorDapp2* (as well as any other CorDapp with a name containining any of those two strings), connecting to a node running on the local machine, from the node ran by `O=PartyA,L=New York,C=US`, for the duration of the past 7 days:
+The example below shows how to retrieve metering related to CorDapps with names *myCorDapp1* and *myCorDapp2* (as well as any other CorDapp with a name containing any of those two strings), connecting to a node running on the local machine, from the node ran by `O=PartyA,L=New York,C=US`, for the duration of the past 7 days:

 {{< tabs name="tabs-FilteredMeteringCollectionFlow" >}}
 {{% tab name="java" %}}